-With Glastonbury fast approaching and Wireless and Leeds not far behind, now is the perfect time to be prepping for your summer of music.
+With Reading, Leeds and Creamfields coming up, you might want to do some prep for your weekend full of music.
 And it’s not just all about your outfit or camping gear – from your phone’s battery to network service, there’s a few things you need to think about.
 Keep reading to find out the best tips for using your phone and keeping it safe at a festival.

 Take a portable charger